DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 }
 ```

 Like the word 'larger', these are all comparative adjectives.
 These words are close because they share the most frequent contexts.
 In general, you can derive (to some extent) the word class (the part of speech tag and the morphological features) from the contexts in which a word occurs.
 For example, if the previous word is 'the' and the next word is 'of' then the word between these words will probably be a noun.
 The word between 'have' and 'been' is almost always an adverb, the word between 'the' and 'book' is almost always an adjective.
-There are contexts that indicate the grammatical number, the verb tense, and so on.
+Likewise, there are contexts that indicate the grammatical number, the verb tense, and so on.

 Some contexts are close to each other in the sense that the same words occur in the same contexts, for example, the tuples (much, than) and (is, than) are close because both contexts allow the same words, in this case comparative adjectives.
 The contexts can therefore be combined and reduced in number.
 That is what happens when embeddings are calculated with the Word2Vec model.
 Similar contexts are summarized into one or a limited number of contexts.
 So it is no surprise that in a well-trained word2vec model adverbs are located near other adverbs, nouns near other nouns, etc. [It might be worthwhile to apply a bi-clustering algorithm here (clustering both rows and columns).]

-Contexts can also be used to find 'semantic' similarities.

 ```python
 # top phrase similarities of the word "given"
 g.most_similar("given", topn=10, topcontexts=15)
 ```

+Contexts can also be used to find 'semantic' similarities.

 ```python
 # top phrase similarities of the word "King"